About Preferred Psychiatry

 I developed this practice as an answer to the current dilemmas within psychiatry and the field of medicine as a whole.
 The current medical model is broken in America.
 A wedge has been placed in the patient-physician relationship.
-Patient care is being dictated by insurance companies.
 Physicians are being asked to see more patients with shorter visit times and for less money.
 Quality of care is declining.

 This is a small practice and it will remain that way.
 This allows me to provide a higher level of attention to patients like you.
-I accept only direct payment.
-This model removes insurance companies from the equation, and allows me to focus solely on creating a treatment plan that works best for you.
-This model also provides full confidentiality.
-No insurance companies or employees ever have access to your clinical documentation—just Dr. Maurer.
+I always strive to maintain full confidentiality.

 Goals for My Patients